Best Long-Term Stocks in India (2025)

 To Wrap It Up…

-Long term stocks may give the opportunity to leverage compounding, dividends and economic growth.
-But they also come with risks like sector disruption and market downturns.
+Long-term stocks may allow leveraging compounding, dividends and economic growth.
+However, they also come with risks, such as sector disruption and market downturns.
 A balanced approach, analysing fundamentals, management, and valuations, helps to mitigate these risks.
-Tools like Tickertape Stock Screener with over 200 filters can help you find fundamentally strong companies and high-growth long-term stocks.
-If you are looking for consistency, it also helps to narrow down top-performing stocks for long term investing.
+Tools like Tickertape Stock Screener, with over 200 filters, can help you find fundamentally strong companies and high-growth, long-term stocks.
+If you are looking for consistency, it also helps to narrow down top-performing stocks for long-term investing.

 Discover ready-made stock baskets on smallcase